Government Communication Service Propriety Guidance

 Working with ministers can be exciting and rewarding, and often leads to government communicators becoming highly motivated and involved.
 The nature of political office means that ministers will also take a close interest in the work of the press office.
 Like all civil servants, government communicators must maintain a professional distance from ministers and abide by the Civil Service Code at all times.

 Communicators and other public resources are provided to help ministers explain the Government’s policies in a positive light.
-Government communicators or other resources cannot be used for image-making, which is the province of the party political machine.
+Government communicators or other resources cannot be used for image-making, or building ministers’ personal brands, which is the province of the party political machine.
 Ministers must be protected from accusations of using public resources for party political purposes, and they have a duty under the Ministerial Code to protect the integrity of civil servants.

 Individually, communicators must behave in a way that will allow them to work for any future minister of any future government.
 They must also work effectively as part of a team that includes ministers, special advisers and other government communicators inside and outside their department.